paritytech/polkadot-sdk/docs/STYLE_GUIDE.md

 ---
-title: Style Guide for Rust in Substrate
+title: Style Guide for Rust in the Polkadot-SDK
 ---

 Where possible these styles are enforced by settings in `rustfmt.toml` so if you run `cargo fmt`